larsr/bahnhof-openvpn-client/README.md

 ## Configure a openvpn instance

-1. Put login credentials in vpn/login.conf
+1. Put login credentials in `vpn/login.conf`.
+Put the _username_ on the first line, and the _password_ on the second line.

 2. Build a local instance with the credentials built in, using ./BUILD, or just